kaladivo/kaladivo.github.io/app-support/emotion-log/PRIVACY_POLICY.md

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by updating the "Last Updated" date at the top of this policy.

-## Open Source

-Emotions Log is open source.
-You can review our code to verify our privacy practices.

 ## Contact Us

 If you have any questions about this Privacy Policy, please contact us at: